Skip to main content

 Gauss's Law

 Gauss's Law relates the electric flux through a closed surface to the charge enclosed by that surface.
-For spherical charge distributions, it simplifies the calculation of electric fields and potentials.
-Inside a uniformly charged spherical shell, the electric field is zero, while outside, the shell behaves like a point charge located at its center, allowing for straightforward potential calculations.
+For spherical symmetry, it simplifies the calculation of electric fields and potentials.
+Inside a uniformly charged shell, the electric field is zero, affecting the potential calculation at points within the shell.

 Recommended video: